Icenium/icenium-cli/docs/man_pages/screenbuilder/add-form.md

 ### Prerequisites

 * The existing application view must be added with `$ appbuilder add-view` or must be the default `home` view.
+* Verify that you have installed git on your system.

 ### Command Limitations